9p4/jellyfin-plugin-sso/README.md

 This only supports Jellyfin on it's own domain (for now).
 This is because I'm using string concatenation for generating some URLs.
 A PR is welcome to patch this.

 **This only works on the web UI**.
 The user must open the Jellyfin web UI BEFORE using the SSO program to populate some values in the localStorage.

+## Credits and Thanks

+Much thanks to the [Jellyfin LDAP plugin](https://github.com/jellyfin/jellyfin-plugin-ldapauth) for offering a base for me to start on my plugin.

+I use the [AspNet SAML](https://github.com/jitbit/AspNetSaml/) library for the SAML side of things (patched to work with Base64 on non-Windows machines).

+I use the [IdentityModel OIDC Client](https://github.com/IdentityModel/IdentityModel.OidcClient/) library for the OpenID side of things.

+Thanks to these projects, without which I would have been pulling my hair out implementing these protocols from scratch.